 Google changed its algorithms to become more sensitive and smarter.
 Now Google could detect attempts to 'game the system' - it could penalize content that was designed to trick Google and that wasn't offering any quality in return and it could ensure that only the best quality got to the top.

 Google's algorithms rolled out, each with a different name, and each of which would shake up the market in a huge way.
 For example...

-All Google's Updates and What They Mean for a Good SEO Strategy that had used spam or that had used 'keyword stuffing'.
+All Google's Updates and What They Mean for a Good SEO Strategy

 Panda